dainst/chronontology-backend/docs/rest-api-reference.md

-The **size** and **from** query params are used to only show a result set of size ***size***, starting with the document with the id ***from*** of an ordered result set.
+The **size** and **from** query params are used to only show a result set of size ***size***, starting with the document with the offset ***from*** of the ordered result set.
 These params can be used solo or together, but you'll probably find it most useful when used together, for example for paginating through a result set.
 Here are some valid examples of its usage:

 ```
-GET /typename/?size=10&offset=10
+GET /typename?size=10&offset=10
-GET /typename/?from=0&size=10
+GET /typename?from=0&size=10
-GET /typename/?from=10&size=10
+GET /typename?from=10&size=10
-GET /typename/?from=10
+GET /typename?from=10
-GET /typename/?size=3
+GET /typename?size=3
 ```

 The first example will return the 10 results starting from the 10th result.

 Another means of narrowing down the result set is by use of **query terms**.
-These are related to the elasticsearch uri search usage.
+The provided features and the syntax of the query language depends on the datastore implementation.
+The elasticsearch datastore supports [the query string mini language](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax)

 Here are some examples:

 ```
-GET /typename/?a
+GET /typename/?q=a
 ```

 will match documents that have "a" as a value of some of their fields.

 ```
-GET /typename/?user:karl
+GET /typename/?q=user:karl
 ```

 will match documents who have some "user" field where there is a "karl" value.

-Queries of the second type can be chained like

 ```
-GET /typename/?user:karl&a:b
+GET /typename/?q=user:karl+a:b
 ```

-This will combine the search by using a logical "or".
-It matches documents who have either a "user" field with the value "karl" or an "a" field with the value "b" (or both).
+will combine the search by using a logical "or".
+It matches documents which have either a "user" field with the value "karl" or an "a" field with the value "b" (or both).

 A search can combine both ***query terms*** and ***size*** params.